kkm000/openfst/README.md

 Follow the normal CMake build procedure to generate build files.
 With CMake you have an option of building dynamic libraries shared by the executables.

+## Limitations

+* Memory-mapped files are not supported (we may add the support in the future though), because it is very system-dependent.
+OpenFST supports reading e. g.
+  CompactFST files into allocated memoty when memory mapping is not compiled in.
+* Dynamic registration of arc and FST types is not supported in the Visual Studio project versions (as they build only static libraries).
+CMake build does not have this limitation.
+Due to ABI being specific to Microsoft compiler version, dynamically registered types must be compiled with strictly the same compiler of the same major version, and mostly same build flags.
+This is quite hard to get right, and is not recommended.

 ## Structure of the repository and tagging

 The `original` branch contains only imported original OpenFST files, with one exception of .gitignore file added.
 Tags of the form `orig/1.6.9.1` specify the version and revision number of the library.
+Every commit on the `orignal` branch contains the source URL for the tarball release of OpenFST that was committed.
+The last version point corresponds to the revision of OpenFST version.
+Most (but not all) of the versions has had only one revision, and therefore end in `.1`.
 The `winport` branch contains the port, with corresponding tags of the form `win/1.6.9.1`.

 You can review the changes to source code only with the git command e. g.